lrotermund/blog/content/posts/pearls-of-the-go-standard-library.md

 date: 2021-01-12T20:59:20+01:00
 draft: false
 images: ["assets/pexels-veeterzy-39811.webp"]
+image_alt: |
+    A wet, reflective road stretches into the distance between tall pine trees, disappearing into the misty horizon under an overcast sky, evoking a sense of calm and solitude.
+description: |
-description: "The Go standard library provides hundreds of features that make life easier for us Go developers.
-In this series, we'll look at the library's code together."
+    The Go standard library provides hundreds of features that make life easier for us Go developers.
+In this series, we'll look at the library's code together.
+summary: |
-summary: "The Go standard library provides hundreds of features that make life easier for us Go developers.
-In this series, we'll look at the library's code together."
+    The Go standard library provides hundreds of features that make life easier for us Go developers.
+In this series, we'll look at the library's code together.
 toc: false
 ---